Philippine Initiative For Conservation of the Environment And The People

 Typhoon Ursula: 24.12.19

 A typhoon has made landfall over the Philippines at Christmas.
 Especially affected was the island of Panay where PhilinCon employees live.
 Luckily our employees are well but the typhoon caused a lot of destruction which is now being removed by our Forest Rangers.

 A Philippine delegation led by Senator Loren Legarda, Vice-speaker of the Philippine House of Representatives, visited the RUB on the 15 October 2019.
 After a talk given by Senator Legarda, the RUB and the delegation signed a mutual agreement to promote exchange in teaching and research.

 We are happy to announce: Javie Barcinal is our new employee for internal communication and education.
 He is a founder of the dulungan youth, a journalist and photographer.
 Further, we are delighted to announce our new volunteer in the German team: Sandra Neuhäuser.

 We hire guards to protect the nests of birds from poachers who sell the chicks as well as adult birds for profit.
 Poachers are reducing the populations indirectly by destroying the nests by logging trees.
 Birds like the Philippine Walden's Hornbill are important seed dispersers.

 Research is driven by the genuine interest in the biology of threatened species to improve management conditions in the wild and understand the constraints imposed on survival in the wild.
 Moreover, it is motivated by the sheer desire to understand the functioning of a complex ecosystem in a tropical setting on an archipelago that ranks first in the world in terms of biodiversity per unit surface area.

 We offer alternative lifestyles to people who would otherwise have to rely on illegal activities to support their families.
-There are several ongoing projects, like for example poultry breeding, sloping agriculture or fruit and timber tree nursing.
+There are several ongoing projects, like poultry breeding, sloping agriculture or fruit, and timber tree nursing.